POSITION: Child and Family Therapist

 - Exposure to constant interruptions/distractions, deadlines, multiple demands, isolation, noise, verbal abuse and work schedules affecting personal or family lifestyle

 - Some exposure to hazards such as verbal and/or physical abuse

 Interested applicants are asked to forward their resumes by November 27, 2020 to:

 Note: Please quote position title & competition number in the subject heading of email.

 We are seeking applicants internally and externally

-SickKids CCMH is committed to diversity and values inclusion.
+SickKids CCMH is an equal opportunity employer; we are committed to diversity and value inclusion.
 We welcome applications from visible minority group members, women, Aboriginal persons, persons with disabilities, members of sexual minority groups and others who may contribute to diversity within the Centre.